Kimball lifecycle: Data track

 Dimensional modeling is a process in which the business requirements are used to design dimensional models for the system.

 Physical design is the phase where the database is designed.
 It involves the database environment as well as security.

 Extract, transform, load (ETL) design and development is the design of some of the heavy procedures in the data warehouse and business intelligence system.
-Kimball et al. suggests four parts to this process, which are further divided into 34 subsystems (Kimball et al., 2008):
+Kimball et al. suggests four parts to this process, which are further divided into 34 subsystems: